gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/computational-complexity.md

 # Computational Complexity
 ## Introduction
-Decision programming relies on mixed-integer linear programming, which is known to be an NP-complete problem.
+Decision programming relies on mixed-integer linear programming, which is known to be an NP-hard problem.
 In this section, we analyze how the influence diagram affects the size of the mixed-integer linear model, determining whether it is tractable.

 We use the following inequalities for sum and product of non-negative elements $A$ to derive the lower and upper bounds for the number of paths and the number of decision stages.
 Sum inequality: